What side effects can be expected from undergoing cancer treatment?

 Chemotherapy and radiation therapy can affect your ability to have children (fertility) in the future.
 Factors that impact sexual desire — such as hormonal changes, excessive fatigue, cancer pain or treatment, or changes in a person’s self-image — also might affect a person’s ability to have children after cancer treatment.

-Some women stop having their menstrual cycles after a bone marrow transplant and might benefit from hormone replacement therapy to relieve menopausal symptoms.
+Some women stop having their menstrual cycles and might benefit from hormone replacement therapy to relieve menopausal symptoms.
 Talk to your doctor about this treatment option.

 Some men might experience a decreased or absent sperm count after cancer treatment.

 - Discuss your concerns about fertility and your desire to have children after treatment with your doctor before you begin cancer treatment.

 - Concerns about being biologically able to have children might be distressing, so it might help to seek counseling with your social worker.

 - It might help to talk about fertility loss and its impact on you and your partner or future partner.

 - Even though infertility (the inability to have children) might occur after cancer treatment, it is still possible to get pregnant, so both men and women should use birth control after treatment.
 If you do wish to start a family after cancer treatment, talk to your healthcare provider about the timing of a pregnancy after treatment.

 - Some ways to increase your chances of having children after cancer treatment include: sperm banking and cryopreservation (freezing sperm samples so it can later be used to fertilize a woman’s egg); assisted reproduction techniques such as in vitro fertilization (a procedure in which thousands of sperm are placed in a laboratory dish with an egg); and intra-cytoplasmic sperm injection (a procedure in which sperm is injected directly into an egg).